E5tebandido/Sigueme/README.md

 # Sígueme

-¿Have you tested the blockchain already or not?
+¿Have you tested the blockchain world?

 For use the project please follow the next steps: